intellibus/fabricators/README.md

 - Custom Template Syntax `Planned`
 - Generate Form from Template File `Planned`
 - Fill Template Form using data in a BigParser Grid `Planned`
+- Fill Multiple Templates at once using a `fabricators` BigParser Grid `Planned`

 ## Install 🛠